celluloid/celluloid/README.md

 > computers on a network, only able to communicate with messages"
 > _--Alan Kay, creator of Smalltalk, on the meaning of "object oriented programming"_

 Celluloid is a concurrent object framework for Ruby inspired by Erlang and the Actor model.
 Celluloid gives you thread-backed objects that run concurrently, providing the simplicity of Ruby objects for the most common use cases, but also the ability to call methods _asynchronously_, allowing the receiver to do things in the background while the caller carries on with its business.
 These concurrent objects are called "actors".
 Actors are somewhere in between the kind of object you're typically used to working with and a network service.

+Like Celluloid?
+[Join the Google Group][http://groups.google.com/group/celluloid-ruby]

 Supported Platforms
 -------------------